 I’d prefer we state the obvious that young people want the best for their parents and grandparents, who want the best for their kids and grandkids.

-Then, we can all work together to chase a vision of A Canada That Works for All Generations.
+And then, having revealed any imbalances, we can work together to chase a vision of a Canada that works for all generations.

 Here’s the thing.
-With millions of Canadians struggling to make ends meet, with our global climate continuing to spiral out of control, with biodiversity continuing to plunge, with resources becoming more scarce and conflicts spreading, and as billions of people struggle to get out of poverty, we have no shortage of complex and harrowing problems to deal with.
+With millions of Canadians struggling to make ends meet, with our global climate at risk of spiraling out of control, with biodiversity continuing to plunge, with resources becoming scarcer, and as billions of people continue to struggle with poverty, we have no shortage of complex and harrowing problems to deal with.

 How can we hope to solve these problems if we can’t look the evidence in the eye, feel the sting of uncomfortable truths, and move forward together?